busypeoples/busypeoples.github.io/_posts/2014-06-23-testing-angularjs-hierarchical-directives.markdown

 ###The Basics

 Based on the previous [Testing AngularJS Directives with Jasmine](http://busypeoples.github.io/post/testing-angularjs-directives) post we will extend the _collection_ directive.
-The _collection_ directive renders a set of rows based on a given set.
+The _collection_ directive renders a set of rows based on a given data set.
 In this example the existing directive will call another directive, the _item_ directive for every data object.
 Before we continue, you might have a look at the [original code](http://plnkr.co/edit/c3YAZRfGju7IWlOnoBrH).